SlightlyDarkerBlackOne/Text-Darkness/Assets/Dark Corridors/Marvin/Why are you down.md

 Why are you down?, Why are you down, How come you're down?, How come you're down, How come you are down?, How come you are down,

 "result":

 “It’s very simple.
-Because I don’t want to think about it right now.”
+Because I don’t want to think about that right now.”